khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

 Use pagination to:

-* Benefit users who are looking for a specific item in a list to complete their task.
+* Present lists that dislplay a specific item type users need to complete their task.
+For example, Issues, Todos, and Dashboards (Milestones, Environments, Operations).
-* Navigate any list that can be sorted and/or filtered.
+* Navigate lists that can be sorted and/or filtered.

-* Navigate Issues, Todos, and Dashboards (Milestones, Environments, Operations).
+We use both pagination and infinite scroll to segment results depending on the user’s task.
+Compare these guidelines with the [infitnite scroll usage guidelines](/components/infinite-scroll#usage) if you are unsure of which to use.

 ### Behavior